Idiostatus aequalis

 Habitat

 Found in arid and semi-arid environments of the western United States, including shrublands, grasslands, and open woodlands.
-Specific microhabitat preferences include areas with sufficient ground cover and low vegetation where these flightless or poorly flying can move and find shelter.
+Specific microhabitat preferences include areas with sufficient ground cover and low vegetation where these flightless or poorly flying insects can move and find shelter.
 The occurs in ranging from sagebrush steppe to pinyon-juniper woodlands and open montane forests.

 Distribution